grafana/pyroscope/docs/sources/reference-pyroscope-architecture/about-grafana-pyroscope-architecture/index.md

 #### Series sharding and replication

 By default, each profile series is replicated to three ingesters, and each ingester writes its own block to the long-term storage.
+The [Compactor]({{< relref "../components/compactor" >}}) merges blocks from multiple ingesters into a single block, and removes duplicate samples.
+Blocks compaction significantly reduces storage utilization.

 ### The read path